Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (1) a person exempt under Section 2 of the Firearm

-Owners Identification Card Act from the requirement of having possession of a Firearm Owner's Identification Card previously issued in his or her name by the Department of State Police in order to acquire or possess a firearm or firearm ammunition;
+Owners Identification Card Act from the requirement of having possession of a Firearm Owner's Identification Card previously issued in his or her name by the Illinois State Police in order to acquire or possess a firearm or firearm ammunition;

 (2) a common carrier under subsection (i) of Section